Michael Cannon-Brookes Sells 7,948 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the company’s stock in a transaction that occurred on Friday, October 25th.
-The shares were sold at an average price of $189.75, for a total value of $1,508,133.00.
-Following the completion of the sale, the chief executive officer now owns 357,660 shares in the company, valued at approximately $67,865,985.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 7,948 shares of the firm’s stock in a transaction on Wednesday, October 30th.
+The stock was sold at an average price of $192.56, for a total transaction of $1,530,466.88.
+Following the completion of the sale, the chief executive officer now owns 333,816 shares in the company, valued at $64,279,608.96.
 This represents a 0.00 % decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

 Michael Cannon-Brookes also recently made the following trade(s):